Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-whats-new.md

 * **Ability to delete an existing Web Application container in Azure from within IntelliJ**.
 The Azure Toolkit for IntelliJ now allows you to delete an existing Azure Web container without leaving IntelliJ.

 ## See Also
-For more information about the Azure Toolkits for Java IDEs, see the following links:

-* [Azure Toolkit for Eclipse]
-  * [What's New in the Azure Toolkit for Eclipse]
-  * [Installing the Azure Toolkit for Eclipse]
-  * [Create a Hello World Web App for Azure in Eclipse]
-  * [Sign In Instructions for the Azure Toolkit for Eclipse]
-* [Azure Toolkit for IntelliJ]
-  * *What's New in the Azure Toolkit for IntelliJ (This Article)*
-  * [Installing the Azure Toolkit for IntelliJ]
-  * [Sign In Instructions for the Azure Toolkit for IntelliJ]
-  * [Create a Hello World Web App for Azure in IntelliJ]

 For more information about using Azure with Java, see the [Azure Java Developer Center].